Clacid SR, 500 mg 5 pcs

 Tolterodine

-The primary metabolism of tolterodine is via cytochrome P450 isoform 2D6 (CYP2D6).
-However, in a portion of the population lacking the CYP2D6 isoenzyme, metabolism occurs via CYP3A.
-In this population, suppression of CYP3A leads to significantly higher serum concentrations of tolterodine.
-In a population with low levels of metabolism via CYP2D6, a dose reduction of tolterodine in the presence of CYP3A inhibitors such as clarithromycin may be required.
+The primary metabolism of tolterodine occurs through cytochrome P450 isoform 2D6 (CYP2D6).
+However, in part of the population lacking the CYP2D6 isoenzyme, metabolism occurs through CYP3A.
+In this population, inhibition of CYP3A results in significantly higher serum concentrations of tolterodine.
+In populations that are poor metabolizers via CYP2D6, a reduction in the dose of tolterodine may be necessary in the presence of CYP3A inhibitors such as clarithromycin.

-The co-administration of midazolam and clarithromycin (500 mg 2 times daily) showed a 2.7-fold increase in the AUC of midazolam following intravenous administration of midazolam and a 7-fold increase following oral administration.
-Co-administration of midazolam and clarithromycin should be avoided.
-If clarithromycin is concomitantly administered with intravenous midazolam, the patient should be closely monitored for possible dose adjustments.
+When midazolam and clarithromycin (500 mg 2 times a day) were co-administered, an increase in midazolam AUC was observed: 2.7 times after intravenous administration of midazolam and 7 times after oral administration.
+Concomitant oral administration of midazolam and clarithromycin should be avoided.
+If clarithromycin is co-administered with intravenous midazolam, the patient’s condition should be carefully monitored for possible dose adjustment.
 The same precautions should be applied to other benzodiazepines that are metabolized by CYP3A, including triazolam and alprazolam.
-For benzodiazepines whose excretion is not dependent on CYP3A (temazepam, nitrazepam, lorazepam), a clinically significant interaction with clarithromycin is unlikely.
+For benzodiazepines whose elimination is not dependent on CYP3A (temazepam, nitrazepam, lorazepam), a clinically significant interaction with clarithromycin is unlikely.

-When clarithromycin and triazolam are used together, CNS effects such as drowsiness and confusion may occur.
+When clarithromycin and triazolam are used together, CNS effects such as drowsiness and confusion are possible.

 Interaction with other drugs